playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 You remember how I said we'd mention what the array for the second argument of `useEffect`?
 Well, here we are!

 The array at the end of the `useEffect` allows you to limit how often `useEffect` runs.
-If there is no array, `useEffect` will run the side effect on every render.
+If there is no array, `useEffect` will run the side effect on every render, regardless of if said render has "painted" or not.

 However, if you pass an array, it will only run when the references inside of the `useEffect` run.